grd32grd/library-server/README.md

 Program written in C that consists of two processes, one server process that regulates access to a library, and one client process that takes in input and allows the user to modify said library.
+Library info is read from an external .txt file

 ## Source Files
 server.c